kartelmode/hash-map-experiment/README.md

 ## java.util.collections.HashMap

 The data below demonstrates the results for hash map using `HashMap` from java.util.collections.
-For `number` and `mm` key naming strategy it works ideal with default hash function, whenever nativeHash is better for `uuid` naming strategy.
+For all key naming strategy it works ideal with default hash function.

 ### xxHash